 Is There a Safe Level of Drinking?

 Many wonder, how much alcohol can damage the liver?
 While it’s true that occasional, moderate drinking generally poses less risk, even low levels of alcohol can potentially harm the liver over time.
 Studies indicate that drinking more than one alcoholic beverage per day for women or two for men may increase the risk of liver damage.
-However, individual factors like genetics, diet, and overall health also play a role in how much alcohol affects the liver.
+However, individual factors like genetics, diet, and overall health also play a role in how much alcohol affects liver.

 No amount of alcohol is entirely “safe,” but drinking within recommended limits can help lower the risk.
 People with existing liver conditions, a family history of liver disease, or other health issues should ideally limit or avoid alcohol altogether.